 Entrepreneurship, real entrepreneurship, isn’t just hand-waving and “pöhinä.”
 It’s hard work with dozens of skills and thinking tools required to get things done.
 If you do decide to become an entrepreneur, it will most likely be the hardest job you’ll ever have.
 It might, however, also be the most meaningful job you’ll ever have.
 Who knows, it may even be lots of fun.
 Whatever you decide, learning to think and act like an entrepreneur will make you a champion in any occupation.

 Close your eyes for a while.
 Try to envision something that doesn’t exist, something that cannot be seen.
-Something that we, the human race, can’t even think of yet.
+Something that we, the human race, need but can’t even think of yet.
 It doesn’t exist, but it can be done — by exploring, experimenting, trying, failing, crying and trying again, ending up with something that no one has ever thought of before.

-Come to Aalto Ventures Program to learn how to build like an entrepreneur—and start doing.
+Come to Aalto Ventures Program to learn how to build like an entrepreneur — and start doing.

 Responsibility is working with the students, in their best interest, and helping them to achieve their goals in an ethical and sustainable way.
 It’s holding ourselves accountable and taking ownership of our actions and mistakes.
 It’s actively considering sustainability and ethical implications in our decision making, and striving towards a future we all want to live in.